Why lead response time is crucial to achieving sales targets

 Studies bear out the new five-minute rule:

-If you contact a new inbound within five minutes, you are 100 times more likely to reach them and 21 times more likely to successfully qualify them than if you leave it just 30 minutes.
-So, call them within the first five minutes.
+• Contact new inbounds within five minutes.
+You’ll be ~100× more likely to reach them and ~21× more likely to qualify them than if you wait 30 minutes.

+• Start human.
 Ask your lead how they are.
-It’ll increase your chance of booking a follow-up meeting by almost 350 percent.
+It’ll increase your chance of booking a follow-up by almost 350%.

-Unless it’s Christmas, Hanukkah, your saint’s day and your birthday all at once, chances are you’re not going to close any deals within that first call.
-It takes an average of eight touches to turn leads into customers and only 2 percent of all sales occur in the first meeting.
-Therefore, the goal is to turn that first contact into a follow-up meeting quickly.
+• Set the next step before you hang up.
+It takes an average of eight touches to turn leads into customers and only ~2% of sales occur in the first meeting.
+Therefore, the goal of the first contact is to secure a follow-up quickly.

 The same principles behind the five-minute rule apply to any follow-up meetings or product demonstrations.
-Just because you got in there first while your competitors were still making coffee and grabbing lunch, it doesn’t mean you can rest on your laurels.
-Staying ahead of your competitors and striking while the iron is hot and the lead’s interest is highest is key to turning them into a happy and valued customer.
+Just because you got in there first while your competitors were still making coffee doesn’t mean you can ease off.
+Staying ahead and striking while interest is highest is key to turning them into a happy and valued customer.

 No credit card required